aaronbloomfield/ics/hws/hw-buffer.md

 ### Purpose

 This assignment will have you implement a shellcode-based buffer overflow attack against a program executable.
-You will need to be familiar with the content in the [buffer overflow slide set](../slides/buffer-overflows.html#/).
+You will need to be familiar with the content in the [buffer overflow slide set](../slides/buffer-overflows.html#/), specifically the [how to do it](../slides/buffer-overflows.html#/how2doit) column of slides.
 That and the lecture recordings will guide you through many of the steps of this assignment.

-This assignment has six parts (or tasks), and are meant to be done in order, as that will help guide you through the assignment.
-In any case, be sure to do task 6 -- a brief write-up -- as that will help us tell how far you got in the assignment.
+This assignment has five parts (or tasks), and are meant to be done in order, as that will help guide you through the assignment.
+In any case, be sure to do task 5 -- a brief write-up -- as that will help us tell how far you got in the assignment.

 #### Getting stuck?